 Claire’s cheeks turned bright red.
 “I am not stalking him, I’m just curious is all.
 Everyone has a paper trail, but he doesn’t.
 It’s like he just appeared out of nowhere.
 And besides, who let’s a 17 year old boy move in on his own?
 My parents would never and I highly doubt anyone’s parents would.
 It’s odd, don’t you think?”

 “Do you have a crush on him, Claire?”

 “No, it’s not like that.
-He is just...intriguing.
-There is something odd about him.”
+He’s just...intriguing.
+There’s something odd about him.”
 Claire glanced into my eyes with a serious look.
 “When I met him the other day he had this air about him.
 Like he was dangerous, but I couldn’t figure out why.”

 That’s when the bell rang.
 Claire waved back at me as she hurried down the hall, never taking her eyes off Sam.
 It was odd to have no paper trail and live on his own at 17, but I couldn’t judge.
 I didn’t know his story and I wasn’t going to get involved.
 Claire could be obsessed for the both of us.

 I made it to first period with a few minutes to spare.
 When I entered the room I noticed Sam was sitting kitty corner from my desk.
 When I appeared in the doorway I saw his whole body tense up, like he was in pain.
 I ignored that odd reaction and took my seat.

 My friend, Christina, claimed the seat next to mine, the one directly in front of Sam’s.
 I turned toward her so we could catch up before class, when I noticed that Sam was staring at me.
 I’ve seen people stare at me before, but his stare was different.
 It wasn’t a “you’re cute” stare or “I’m bored, let’s just stare at something” stare, it was frightening.
 He looked at me like he wanted to eat me; like a lion would look at a sheep.